AGENTS

 * **Use absolute paths**: Avoid shell-dependent path resolution issues.

-* **Version-pin in CI runners**: Keep browser binary paths deterministic for automated checks.
+* **Version-pin in continuous integration (CI) runners**: Keep browser binary paths deterministic for automated checks.

 * **Combine with profile/flags carefully**: Reuse the same profile and flag strategy used for named browser targets.